 STEP 3 – Set up a services website

-You have just completed three of the most time-consuming steps.
+You have just completed two of the most time-consuming steps.

-Now is the time to set up a services website that promote you and what you have to offer.
+Now is the time to set up a services website that promotes you and what you have to offer.
 Remember, your website copy should be able to convince the target client to get in touch with you.
-For this purpose, you will need to
+For this purpose, you will need to:

-- Showcase exactly what you can do for clients (for example, if you can drive traffic or generate quality leads etc)
+- Showcase exactly what you can do for clients (for example, if you can drive traffic or generate quality leads)

 - What your expertise is (niche)